dude56987/2web/help/man_graph2web.md

 `-u, --update, update`

-:   Download links and scan libaries.
+:   Scan for active munin graphs and load them into the web interface.

 `-w, --webgen, webgen`